 It might be hard to get used to it at first, but after some time, you will not be able to play without it.
 Thanks to this setting in many cases, you will not need to wait for teammate info about the push because you will be able to see it for yourself on the radar, even if it is happening on the other end of the map.

 CS GO FPS Config

-Many times you will come across videos or articles claiming that they are providing CS GO fps config which will boost your fps.
-To be honest, it’s just a few commands which are not worth creating new CFG, so we will just list them for you here:
+Many times you will come across videos or articles claiming that they are providing CS GO fps config, which will boost your fps.
+To be honest, it’s just a few commands which are not worth creating new CFG, so we will only list them for you here: